Rancho San Diego, California

 Rancho San Diego is a census-designated place (CDP) in the East County region of San Diego County, California.
 The population was 21,858 at the 2020 census, up from 21,208 at the 2010 census.
 The area was developed as subdivisions beginning in the 1970s.

 Geography

 Rancho San Diego is located at (32.765985, -116.921477).

 According to the United States Census Bureau, the CDP has a total area of 8.7 sqmi, all land.

 The chance of earthquake damage in Rancho San Diego is much lower than California average and is much higher than the national average.
 The risk of tornado damage in Rancho San Diego is about the same as California average and is much lower than the national average.

 The average temperature of Rancho San Diego is 64.73 °F.

 Climate

 According to the Köppen climate classification system, Rancho San Diego has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.

 Demographics

-The residents of Rancho San Diego are upper-middle-income, making it an above-average-income community.
-Rancho San Diego has a higher income than 64.4% of the neighborhoods in America.
-28.7% of its working population is employed in executive, management, and professional occupations.
-The most common language spoken in Rancho San Diego is English, spoken by 72.2% of households.
-Other important languages spoken here include Arabic, Aramaic, and Spanish.
+Rancho San Diego was first listed as a census designated place in the 1990 U.S. census.